 When you’re ready to have your baby, you don’t want anything standing in your way.
 So if you decide to have your baby at St. Vincent, we start by making the process as convenient as possible with preregistration.

 Use our online preregistration form to let us know your plans.
-A Monogram Maternity staff member will make sure that, when the big day arrives, you’re ready for us–and we’re ready for you.
+A Maternity Services staff member will make sure that, when the big day arrives, you’re ready for us–and we’re ready for you.

 Seeking a more comfortable birthing experience?
 St. Vincent now offering another option to personalize your birthing experience.
 Nitrous oxide or, as it’s more commonly known, laughing gas available at St. Vincent.